courtneytern/simCline/README.md

 11. `vcf2gds.sh`: Runs `vcf2gds.R` to convert individual and pooled VCF files to GDS
    - Uses SeqArray library in R
 12. `makeTreemixInputs.sh`: Runs `makeTreemixInputs.R` to make the TreeMix-formatted tables for individual and pooled samples.
 The TreeMix tables include only the SNPs that are common to both GDS files.
+13. `combineTreemixInputs.R`: Merges the pooled and individual TreeMix tables
+14. `treemix.sh`: Run TreeMix on the combined data with 0-3 migration events